 Investing in Large-Cap Stocks

-For the most part, large-cap stocks are some of the safest stocks on the market.
+For the most part, large-cap stocks are some of the more stable stocks on the market.
 These stocks increase our investment portfolio’s value in two ways: they can deliver capital gains (i.e., share price growth) and they can pay dividends (i.e., cash that lands in your account each quarter).
 What’s more, some of these companies even raise the dividend annually!

 Another benefit of large-cap stocks – especially if they are also stocks with big dividends – is that the dividend can lower the risk associated with stock investing.
 That’s because when market corrections come along, people are far less likely to panic and sell a stock that’s paying them a big quarterly dividend than they are to sell a stock that doesn’t pay any dividends at all.